Castell de Bellver Castle

 A well-preserved 14th-century royal fortress with fragrant pine woods, an interesting museum and superb views over Palma Bay.

-Private boat trips with snorkelling, paddle boarding and stops in scenic coves
+Boat trips with optional paella and tapas, snorkelling, paddle boarding and stops in scenic coves

 Set sail on a private boat trip in Palma Bay, with full-day and half-day options available.

-Whether you choose the full-day or half-day option, you’ll explore hidden coves, soak up the sunshine and enjoy the calm, turquoise waters of the Mediterranean.
+Whether you choose a full-day or half-day trip, you’ll explore hidden coves, soak up the sunshine and enjoy the calm, turquoise waters of the Mediterranean.

 With a friendly and knowledgeable crew on board, you’ll also hear stories about the island’s history and marine life as you sail along the rugged coastline.
 There’s plenty of time to relax or dive in - snorkelling equipment and a paddle board are included so you can make the most of every stop.